Area-53-Robotics/53D-High-Stakes-Notebook/entries/pre-season/identify-game-challenge-rules.typ

       - d.
 The Robot's lowest point is past that Level's minimum height from the gray foam tiles.
   ],
   image("/assets/field-elements/ladder.png"),
+  grid.cell(colspan: 2)[
+    #admonition(type: "note", title: "Element Analysis: Ladder")[
+      Similar to High Stakes, VRC Over Under #glossary-footnote[Over Under] also had an endgame elevation mechanic, but with a few key differences:
+      + The High Stakes ladder has 3 elevation rungs, while the Over Under elevation bar had 1 rung.
+      + There is only 1 ladder on the High Stakes field, while there was 1 elevation bar per alliance in Over Under.
+      + Elevation scoring in Over Under had 10 scorable tiers, while High Stakes has 3 scorable tiers.
+      + It was possible to balance on the mid-field barrier in Over Under, but there is no similar mechanic in High Stakes.

+      These differences will cause a few notable effects in matches:
+      + Because it is harder to elevate this year, less teams will create successful elevation mechanisms.
+      + Out of the teams that do make elevation mechanisms, very few of them will get past level 1.
+      + We will have to make decide during in-round endgames whether it is worth taking time to elevate to higher levels, or if it is better to score mobile goals in corners.
+    ]
+  ]
+)

+#colbreak()

+== Corners
+#grid(
+  columns: (1fr, 1fr),
+  row-gutter: 10pt,
+  column-gutter: 10pt,

   [
-    = Corners
     - *Corner* #sym.dash.em One of four 12” x 12” locations in which Mobile Goals can be Placed.
 The Corners are bounded by the inner edges of the Field Perimeter and the outer edge of the associated white tape lines.
 The Corner is defined as the foam tile and tape line themselves; it is not a 3-dimensional volume.
-      - Negative Corner - A Corner of the field, designated by the “-” sign on the stickers applied to the top of the Field Perimeter.
+      - *Negative Corner* #sym.dash.em A Corner of the field, designated by the “-” sign on the stickers applied to the top of the Field Perimeter.
-      - Positive Corner - A Corner of the field, designated by the “+” sign on the stickers applied to the top of the Field Perimeter.
+      - *Positive Corner* #sym.dash.em A Corner of the field, designated by the “+” sign on the stickers applied to the top of the Field Perimeter.
     - #vex-rule[SC5] A Mobile Goal is considered Placed in a Corner if it meets the following criteria:
       - a.
 The Mobile Goal's base is contacting the Corner (i.e., the Floor and/or white tape line).
       - b.
 It is “upright.”
 For the purposes of this definition, a Mobile Goal is considered “upright” if no contact is being made between its Stake (and/or any Rings on this Stake) and the Floor or Field Perimeter.